 When it comes to preventing falls in the workplace, it’s important to know that the majority of falls are the result of slips and trips.
 Another portion of falls comes from falling from a height, including falls from ladders, roofs, downstairs, or jumping.

 Slips usually happen when there is too little traction or friction between the footwear and the walking surface.
 Some of the most common causes of slips are:

-- Wet floors
+- Wet or oily surfaces